Road Candy

 It’s the road candy that keeps us going

-Rare and unusual scenery … Murmurations of starlings … Unusual cloud formations … Rusty wagons … Faded farm equipment … Signs pushing product that no longer exists … HoJo’s, Stuckey’s, Pea Soup Andersons, all but eliminated by interstate highways and cheap airfare.
+Rare and unusual scenery … Murmurations of starlings … Unusual cloud formations … Rusty wagons … Faded farm equipment … Signs pushing product that no longer exists … HoJo’s, Sticker’s, Pea Soup Andersons, all but eliminated by interstate highways and cheap airfare.

 The map above details the LIB Cali-Tenn Crawl: Four weeks in eighteen overnight locations with many free campsites.
 We saw much and we missed much more, but if we are lucky enough to pass that way again there’ll still be plenty left to chew on.